How do I register for the Eureka Stair Climb?

-Your fundraising page is ‘public’ on the Eureka Stair Climb web-site, so people can also find you searching for your name.
+Your fundraising page is ‘public’ on the Eureka Stair Climb web-site, so people can also find you by searching for your name.

 Keep it simple and send a direct link to your page.
 Once you've logged into your fundraising page, there is a ‘My Emails’ section with sample ‘Ask for support’ email templates.

-We recommend you send the template email to yourself and forward from your email account to your entire network of people.
+We recommend you send the template email to yourself and forward from your regular email account to your entire network of people.